AunSiro/optibot/chords/README.md

 # CHORDS
 **Collocation methods for second or higher order systems**

-Here we offer a brief explanation of each file in alphabetical order and what you can expect to find in them.
+Brief explanation of the contents of each file:

-- **analysis.py:** Contains functions dedicated to analysis and post-processing of obtained solutions.
+- **analysis.py:** Functions dedicated to analysis and post-processing of obtained solutions.

-- **casadi.py:** Here there are some tools and functions dedicated to operate with and convert to casadi objects.
-Also contains a version of sympy2casadi function adapted from Joris Gillis: https://gist.github.com/jgillis/80bb594a6c8fcf55891d1d88b12b68b8
+- **casadi.py:** Tools and functions dedicated to operate with and convert to Casadi objects.
+Also contains a version of the sympy2casadi function adapted from Joris Gillis: https://gist.github.com/jgillis/80bb594a6c8fcf55891d1d88b12b68b8

-- **numpy.py:** Some tools and functions designed to operate with and convert to numpy arrays are defined here.
+- **numpy.py:** Tools and functions designed to operate with and convert to NumPy arrays.

-- **opti.py:** Here there are functions and classes designed to create, contain and interface easily with a casadi opti problem.
+- **opti.py:** Functions and classes designed to create, contain and interface easily with a Casadi Opti problem.

-- **piecewise.py:** Here, a collection of functions that describe different piecewise polynomial schemes, expressed explicitly and implicitly can be found.
-Related interpolation and auxiliar functions are also defined here.
+- **piecewise.py:** A collection of functions that describe different piecewise polynomial schemes, expressed both with explicit and implicit dynamics formulations.
+Related interpolation and auxiliary functions are also defined here.

-- **pseudospectral.py:** Contains functions needed to operate with pseudospectral collocations schemes.
+- **pseudospectral.py:** Functions needed to operate with pseudospectral collocation schemes.
 In order to keep the best accuracy in interpolations, barycentric formulas are constructed.

-- **robots.py:** Functions designed to operate and interface with Robotic Toolbox models can be found here.
+- **robots.py:** Functions designed to operate and interface with models from the Robotic Toolbox by P. Corke.

-- **symbolic.py:** Contains functions and classes that operate with SymPy symbolic objects.
-There are handy auxiliary functions, functions that convert expressions between notations, and classes that inherit from Lagranges Method and expand it in various ways.
+- **symbolic.py:** Functions and classes that operate with SymPy symbolic objects, including auxiliary functions, functions that convert expressions between different notations, and classes that inherit from `sympy.physics.mechanics.LagrangesMethod` and expand it in various ways.